With only a small amount of paperwork required, selling your car for scrap or salvage couldn’t be easier

 To protect the environment and discourage fly-tipping any company transporting waste now needs to register for a waste carriers license.
 The waste carriers license is a permit which enables companies and individuals to transport both theirs, and other peoples, waste materials.
 As a requirement, all of the companies which our buyers use for collection, have up to date licenses.

-What Do I Do With Previous Car History?
+What Do I Do With Previous Car Service or MOT History?

 Any car history that you have should be given to the buyer when they collect the vehicle.
 If you don’t have any vehicle history please ensure that we are made aware so that we can inform our buyers.